philtrade/mpify/README.rst

 ============

 **`mpify`** is a thin library to run function on multiple processes, and to help training model in PyTorch's Distributed Data Parallel mode in a spontaneous manner.
+It was conceived to overcome the many quirks of *coordinating Python multiprocessing, Jupyter, and multiple CUDA GPUs*.
+It is a follow-up to my previous iPython extension: `Ddip <https://github.com/philtrade/Ddip>`_, which uses `ipyparallel`.

 The main features are:

 * Parallel but blocking execution, call returns when the function has finished in all processes.
 * Worker pool is non-persistent.
 Subprocesses are forked spontaneously and terminates upon function exit.
-  * Each worker can initialize its own GPU context, suitable distributed application on a multi-GPU node.
+* Each worker can initialize its own GPU context, suitable for distributed application on a multi-GPU node.
 * Functions/objects, *including those defined in a Jupyter notebook*, can be serialized to subprocesses by name.
-  * Import statements can be executed in the spontaneously created worker processes, before the function body is run.
+* User can specify `import` statements to executed before the function body is run.
 * Results from any or all of the workers can be gathered.

-Although `mpify` works standalone Python app too, it is designed with single-node, multi-GPUs usage in mind.
-For asynchronous, distributed workloads on multiple nodes (cluster), please use `ipyparallel`, `dask`, or `ray`, as they take care of scheduling, fault tolerance etc..
+Although `mpify` works as standalone Python app, it is designed to faciliate multiprocessing in a Jupyter session running on a single-node with multi-GPUs.
+For asynchronous, distributed workloads on a cluster, please use `ipyparallel`, `dask`, or `ray`, as they have many more adminstrative features like scheduling, fault tolerance, and persistent pool etc..

 Examples
 --------